XaeroVincent/wine-tkg/README.md

 # wine-steam-devel
-Wine Devel with revert paches to workaround Windows Steam crashes on FreeBSD
+FreeBSD Wine Devel with paches to workaround the Windows Steam client not displaying a program window